-Accommodation & Halls of Residence
+Accommodation and Halls of Residence

 Halls of Residence (also known as residential colleges) are typically for full-time first-year students.
 They provide a welcoming community to help you settle into university life.

-You will pay rent for your room, and in most cases this will cover, food, power and internet costs.
+You'll pay rent for your room, and in most cases this will cover, food, power and internet costs.
 Halls are a great place to get academic support and get involved in social events.

 Applications often open around August–September so you’ll need to ensure you have all the documentation ready to submit an application.
 Places are limited.